Josaiah Stewart: 2024

 Entering his senior season, Pro Football Focus listed Stewart as the No. 9 ranked edge rusher in college football prior to the 2024 season.
 He changed his jersey from No. 5 to No. 0 for his last year at Michigan.
 Despite transferring one year earlier, Stewart was voted as an alternate team captain for the 2024 season.

 In his first game of the 2024 season versus Fresno State, Stewart had team highs with five tackles, three tackles for a loss and two sacks.
 In week 4 against the USC Trojans, he recorded four tackles, three for a loss, including two sacks and a forced fumble.
 Following week 4, Stewart was named the Big Ten Defensive Player of the Week, as well as the Reese’s Senior Bowl National Defensive Player of the Week.
 In week six versus Washington, he had four tackles, two for a loss, including a sack.
 Before week 8, Sherrone Moore elevated Stewart from an alternate captain, to a full-fledged captain.

 In week 9 versus Michigan State, Stewart had three tackles, including a sack and a forced fumble as Michigan defeated the Spartans 24-17.
 It was his fourth consecutive game played in that he recorded a sack.
 In week 13 versus Northwestern, Stewart had two sacks; his third game with multiple sacks in 2024.

 Following the season, Stewart was named a second-team All-Big Ten selection.
 He started 11 games as a senior, finishing with 33 tackles and led the team in each of the following: 13 tackles for a loss, 8.5 sacks and two forced fumbles.
 In December 2024, Stewart formally declared for the 2025 NFL draft and opted out of his final bowl game.
 He finished his four-year college career with a combined 150 tackles, 48 tackles for a loss, 30 sacks and six forced fumbles.

 Professional career

 Stewart was selected by the Los Angeles Rams with the 90th overall pick in the third round of the 2025 NFL draft.
+Playing behind standout teammates Jared Verse and Byron Young, Stewart finished his rookie season with 3 sacks, 6 quarterback hits, and 22 total tackles.
+His 12.6% pressure rate was notable as it ranked 4th among all rookie defensive players.